Keen-Technologies/physical-atari-rlc/input_output_cpp_library/README.md

 # input_output_cpp_library

-I/O layer for the physical Atari setup: camera capture, AprilTag detection, and RoboTroller servo actions.
+I/O layer for the physical Atari setup: camera capture, AprilTag detection, and Robotroller servo actions.
 The primary deliverable is the `robotroller` Python module, which exposes `PhysicalAtariEnv` (used by RL training), `Camera`, and `Robotroller`.

-**Prerequisite:** Servos must be assigned IDs 50, 51, and 52 before use.
-See [Hardware setup](../README.md#hardware-setup) in the root README.
+**Prerequisites:** Build the Robotroller hardware and assign servo IDs 50, 51, and 52 — see [Hardware setup](../README.md#hardware-setup) in the root README.

-For hardware config, smoke tests, and training scripts, see [agent_code/README.md](../agent_code/README.md).
+For hardware config, tests, and training scripts, see [agent_code/README.md](../agent_code/README.md).

 ## 1. Install dependencies